Teaching Notes

 Ideally, students will work on this chapter in a computer lab, in order to maximize their opportunity for a hands-on experience.

-Just before your students click on the Graph link of the Reynolds Jr Sr High School (see image) in Part 2, Step 1, of the Step-by-Step Instructions, you may want to take the time to explore the other links.
+Note: Before your students click on the Plot All data for the Reynolds Jr. Sr. High School (see image below), you may want to take the time to explore links to other schools.
 The Information link opens a profile of the school.
-The Data link, to the left of the Graph link, provides access to the GLOBE data on which the graphs are based.

-Students can start the Case Study without any prior knowledge of either GLOBE or Earth’s natural system.
-However, they will benefit from regular teacher-led discussions as they move through the Case Study, in regard to both the use of the GLOBE Web site and Earth system concepts.
+Students can start the Case Study without any prior knowledge of either GLOBE or Earth's natural system.
+However, they will benefit from regular teacher-led discussions as they move through the Case Study, in regard to both the use of the GLOBE website and Earth system concepts.
 These conversations are particularly important as students address the questions related to Earth system processes in Part 2 and Part 3 of the Case Study.

 Each time the students view a new graph, they have a small number of questions to answer.
-Provide paper for them to answer the questtions, or better yet, copy the questions onto a sheet and leave space below for their answers.
+Provide paper for them to answer the questions, or better yet, copy the questions onto a sheet and leave space below for their answers.
 The questions are simple and the answers are usually self-evident on the graph.
 In large part, the purpose of the questions is to direct student attention to the graph, and to help them learn that they can "read" graphs, and even ones that initially seem very complex.

-The Case Study directs students to make print copies of their developing graphs at several key points, to be used in answering questions.
+The chapter directs students to make print copies of their developing graphs at several key points, to be used in answering questions.
 While having a print of the images for Part 2 is preferable, it is not essential.
 It is possible to answer the questions by viewing the graphs on the computer.
 Printing the graphs in Part 3 is important since students eventually tape the prints together to create a large graph of the entire year.

 Learning Contexts